NerdMiner v2 review — solo Bitcoin miner for the desk

 What is the NerdMiner?

 The NerdMiner v2 runs open-source firmware on an ESP32 chip.
-It connects via Wi-Fi to a Bitcoin solo mining pool (default: ckpool.org) and tries to find blocks.
-Every second it calculates hash values — the hash rate is around 50–80 kH/s.
+It connects via Wi-Fi to a Bitcoin solo mining pool, usually ckpool.org by default, and tries to find blocks.
+Every second it calculates hash values — the hash rate is in the rough range of tens of kH/s.

-For comparison: the total Bitcoin network runs at ~800 EH/s.
-That is 800,000,000,000,000,000 hashes per second.
-The NerdMiner does 60,000 per second.
+For comparison: the total Bitcoin network runs at hundreds of EH/s (exahashes per second) — more than 1017 hashes per second.
+The NerdMiner does tens of thousands per second.
 The chance of finding a block is comparable to winning the lottery while being struck by lightning simultaneously.

 The community knows this.
 The NerdMiner is not bought as a profitable miner.